lunchbag/hugo-blog/content/posts/weekly-3.md

 title = "Weekly #3"

 +++
 This has been a crazy week.
-I feel like in the last 7 days, Lunch Money, the app, is now Lunch Money, the business that's just beginning.
+I've always been shy about calling Lunch Money "a real company" but in the last 7 days, Lunch Money has surely graduated from just being an app to being a full-blown business.

-## Hiring
+# Hiring

-Even just a month ago, I was pretty dead-set on not hiring anybody.
-Well, in the last week I've effectively hired 3 people: 1 marketing manager (unofficial name), 1 writer and 1 part-time customer support agent.
+It's funny that just a few weeks ago, I was pretty happy and set on the leisurely path of staying a company of one.
+By last Wednesday, I had effectively hired 3 people: a marketing manager, a writer and a part-time customer support agent.

-The marketing team of 2 is the one who approached me which I mentioned in [last week's retrospective](https://lunchbag.ca/feb-weekly-2).
-Since sending over the project brief, they've gotten straight to work and I have been super impressed with their deliverables.
+The marketing team of 2, originally mentioned in [last week's retrospective](https://lunchbag.ca/feb-weekly-2), have gotten straight to work since I sent over the project brief.

-I've essentially hired them to rewrite Lunch Money's marketing site, in particular, the feature-specific pages.
-For reference, the current marketing site was 100% written by me.
-I didn't have much of a strategy beyond the "common sense" strategy which is "well, this sounds right to me so it should be okay".
+To quickly recap, I hired them on a project-basis to rewrite Lunch Money's marketing site, in particular, the feature-specific pages.
+For reference, the [current marketing site]() was 100% written by me.
+I didn't have much of a strategy beyond "well, this sounds right to me so it should be okay".

 Hiring is very humbling.
 I stand by what I said in an earlier article, [Optimizations as a Company of One](https://lunchbag.ca/company-of-one):

-> I equate it to doing a job yourself before hiring someone– it’s always better to grok the requirements first to some degree so you can understand how to best utilize who you’ve brought on (and appreciate them more!).
+> \[..\] doing a job yourself before hiring someone– it’s always better to grok the requirements first to some degree so you can understand how to best utilize who you’ve brought on (and appreciate them more!).

-Content marketing and copywriting is not just stringing together words that sound about right.
-It's beyond an artform.
-There's a lot of research and analysis and even psychology that goes beyond it and I didn't even realize that some of what I was requesting simply _does not make sense_.
+For anyone out there who thinks content marketing and copywriting is just stringing together words that sound about right– I was right there with you until just a few days ago.
+It's the amalgamation of research, analysis and user psychology that goes beyond an artform or a wordsmith's craft.

+I hadn't even realized some of what I was requesting was not strategically sound.
 For example, I thought it would be cool to have an entire page that explains why someone should support independent developers.
+Why not further solidify my narrative as a bootstrapped founder and show my support for the community, right?

 **How I thought it would go down:**

 Me: Let's have a page that explains why someone should support independent developers.

-Writer: Ok!
+Marketing Manager: Ok!

 _A day later_